Post-rock: 1990s: first wave

-Post-rock was initially applied to a wave of primarily English bands in the early 1990s who drew from genres such as psychedelia, electronica, hip-hop, free improvisation, and the avant-garde.
-Examples include Stereolab, Moonshake, Laika, Disco Inferno, Seefeel, Bark Psychosis, Pram and Insides, many of which began in post-punk and shoegaze roots; these were largely deemed post-rock as such in Reynolds' music journalism, and they were also pivotal for the substyle of ambient pop.
+The term was initially applied to a wave of primarily English independent bands in the early 1990s who drew from genres such as psychedelia, contemporary electronica, hip hop, free improvisation, and the avant-garde in general.
+Examples include Stereolab, Moonshake, Laika, Disco Inferno, Seefeel, Bark Psychosis, Pram, Insides and Papa Sprain, as well as the earlier influential act A.R.
+Kane, many of which began in post-punk and shoegaze roots and variously explored the aforementioned influences.
+These were largely deemed post-rock as such in Reynolds' music journalism, and they were also pivotal for the substyle of ambient pop.
+In the late 1990s and early 2000s, Bristol, England, emerged as a notable hub for post-rock, characterized by a loosely connected group of musicians (mainly Movietone, Crescent, Flying Saucer Attack and Third Eye Foundation) working with home-recording setups and a distinctly lo-fi aesthetic.
+Trip hop, which began as a scene in the same city, influenced Bristol's post-rock scene in the turn of the millennium.
+Bands in the scene initially released music on the local Planet label and Recreational Records before partnering with Domino.

-In the late 1990s and early 2000s, Bristol, England, emerged as a notable hub for post-rock, characterized by a loosely connected group of musicians working with home-recording setups and a distinctly lo-fi aesthetic.
-Trip hop, which began as a scene in the same city, influenced Bristol post-rock in the turn of the millennium.
-Bands such as Movietone, Crescent, Flying Saucer Attack and Third Eye Foundation were central to this movement, initially releasing music on the local Planet label and gathering around Recreational Records before later partnering with Domino Records.
-North American post-rock tended to maintain the traditional rock band format, drawing on earlier experimental and avant-rock traditions while retaining the indie rock band form.
-Influences included space rock, krautrock, minimalism, the Canterbury scene, and no wave, as well as the work of composers such as John Cage and Alvin Lucier.
-Bands from the Kranky label like Labradford, Bowery Electric, and Stars of the Lid, are often cited as foundational to both the American first wave of post-rock and the space rock revival of the 1990s.
-Reynolds remarked in a November 1995 issue of The Wire that these American bands were "rewiring rock according to the legacies of European space rock, avant jazz and Ambient sound design [sic]", counterculturally in contrast to "the spent forces of Grunge and lo-fi [sic]".
+American post-rock tended to drew on earlier experimental and avant-rock traditions while retaining the indie rock band form and its instrumental roles.
+Influences included jazz fusion (such as the "electric" era of Miles Davis), krautrock, space rock, minimalism, the Canterbury scene, and no wave, as well as the work of composers such as John Cage and Alvin Lucier.
+The second Tortoise album Millions Now Living Will Never Die made the band a post-rock icon according to music critics, with bands outside the city such as Ui and the Canadian band Do Make Say Think being regarded as recording music inspired by the Chicago school (also referred to as the "Windy City school" in Japanese music journalism).
+John McEntire of Tortoise and Jim O'Rourke (of Gastr del Sol) were prominent figures in the scene, with McEntire being a member of The Sea and Cake, and both musicians also contributing as producers on multiple albums by Stereolab throughout the 1990s and 2000s.
+Meanwhile, the band Cul de Sac, and bands from the Kranky label like Jessamine, Labradford, Bowery Electric, Stars of the Lid, and Windy & Carl, were contemporarily foundational to both the American first wave of post-rock and the space rock revival of the 1990s.
+Reynolds remarked in an essay of a November 1995 issue of The Wire that in total, these American bands were "rewiring rock according to the legacies of European space rock, avant jazz and Ambient sound design [sic]", counterculturally in contrast to "the spent forces of Grunge and lo-fi [sic]".
+Additionally, as part of Virgin Records' Ambient series, the double CD compilation Monsters, Robots and Bug Men: A User's Guide to the Rock Hinterland was released in 1996 to demonstrate the range of music being described as post-rock in music journalism, with many of the aforementioned acts appearing on it.